rhysd/git-brws/README.md

 [![Crate Badge][]][GitHub Project]
 [![Build Status][]][CI Results]

-`git brws` is a command line tool to open a repository, file, commit or diff in your web browser from command line.
+`git brws` is a command line tool to open a repository, file, commit, diff or pull request in your web browser from command line.

 Features: